Intersection of conjugate solvable subgroups in finite classical groups: Fixed point ratios and elements of prime order

 \end{proof}

-The papers \cite{fpr, fpr2, fpr3, fpr4} are devoted to the study of the fixed point ratio in classical groups, and we will use the notation from these papers.
-Recall some elementary observations from \cite{fpr}.
-Let a group $G$ acts on the set $\Omega$ of right cosets of a subgroup $H$ of $G.$ Let $Q(G, c)$ be the probability that a randomly chosen $c$-tuple of points in $\Omega$ is not a base for $G$, so $G$ admits a base of size $c$ if and only if $Q(G, c) < 1$.
-Of course, a $c$-tuple in $\Omega$ fails to be a base if and only if it is fixed by an element $x \in G\backslash H_G$(here $H_G=\cap_{g\in G}H^g$) of prime order, and we note that the probability that a random $c$-tuple is fixed by $x$ is at most $\fpr(x)^c$.
-Let $\mathscr{P}$ be the set of elements of prime order in $G\backslash H_G$, and let $x_1, \ldots,x_k$ be a set of representatives for the $G$-classes of elements in $\mathscr{P}$.
-Since $G$ is transitive, fixed point ratios are constant on conjugacy classes and it follows that
+In \cite{fpr, fpr2, fpr3, fpr4} Burness studies fixed point ratios in classical groups.
+Recall some observations from \cite{fpr}.
+Let a group $G$ act faithfully on the set $\Omega$ of right cosets of a subgroup $H$ of $G.$ Let $Q(G, c)$ be the probability that a randomly chosen $c$-tuple of points in $\Omega$ is not a base for $G$, so $G$ admits a base of size $c$ if and only if $Q(G, c) < 1$.
+Of course, a $c$-tuple is not a base if and only if it is fixed by $x \in G$ of prime order, and the probability that a random $c$-tuple is fixed by $x$ is equal to $\fpr(x)^c$.
+Let $\mathscr{P}$ be the set of elements of prime order in ${G}$, and let ${x}_1, \ldots, {x}_k$ be representatives for the ${G}$-classes of elements in $\mathscr{P}$.
+Since fixed point ratios are constant on conjugacy classes (see Lemma \ref{fpr}),